gomander/sveltekit-gh-actions-cloud-run/README.md

 2. Enable the Cloud Build API, Artifact Registry API, and Cloud Run API for your GCP project

 Go to APIs & Services and click on the "Enable APIs and services" button at the top, or go to https://console.cloud.google.com/apis/library in your Google Cloud project, and search for these APIs.
 Select them, and enable them.
 You may be prompted to upgrade your plan to pay-as-you-go, but the free quotas are quite generous and you can set alerts to go off if you go above them.

 3. After the first successful deployment, manually allow unauthenticated invocations

-After the first successful deployment, you will likely get a 403 if you try to access the URL of the deployed Cloud Run service.
+After the first successful deployment, you may get a 403 if you try to access the URL of the deployed Cloud Run service.
 To fix this, go to your Cloud Run service in the Cloud Console and go to the Security tab.
 Then switch the Authentication setting from "Require authentication" to "Allow unauthenticated invocations".

 ## Next steps